numpy/numpy/doc/source/reference/c-api/array.rst

     Convert a sequence of Python objects contained in *op* to an array of ndarrays each having the same data type.
-The type is selected in the same way as `PyArray_ResultType`.
+The type is selected in the same way as :c:func:`PyArray_ResultType`.
 The length of the sequence is returned in *n*, and an *n* -length array of :c:type:`PyArrayObject` pointers is the return value (or ``NULL`` if an error occurs).
     The returned array must be freed by the caller of this routine